jusagi/My-work/README.md

   - 11/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
     - *Working* "The HTML Markup"
     - Uploaded "2.
 PSD to HTML to Bootstrap (The HTML Markup).psd"

+  - 12/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
+    - *Finished* "The HTML Markup"
+    - *Working* "Applying the CSS Styles"
+    - Updated "2.
+PSD to HTML to Bootstrap (Applying the CSS Styles).psd"